CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ```

 Done!
 Check your Github repository.
 Always push the changes to Github.
-So you can delete this container and create a new empty one, then pull the code from Github and continue developing.
+So you can destroy this pod/container and create a new empty one, then pull the code from Github and continue developing.
 Containers are the worst place to have persistent data stored.
 They can be deleted any second for any reason.
 Leave VSCode open because the next chapter will continue from here.

 ## Existing Rust projects on Github